Earthquakes on May 12, 2026

 9.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 100 km SE of Akutan, Alaska with origin time 18:19 UTC on May 12, 2026.
-The event originated approximately 9.1 km below the surface, classifying it as shallow crustal.
+May 12, 2026 brought a magnitude 2.5 earthquake 100 km SE of Akutan, Alaska, logged at 18:19 UTC.
+This was a shallow crustal earthquake, focused at 9.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.471°, -164.734°.
+Coordinates: 53.471°, -164.734°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12